• Skip to main content

 Except it’s not a travesty.

-In fact, the widespread availability of graphic novels is a godsend for right-brained, creative kids.
+In fact, the widespread availability of graphic novels can be helpful for creative kids.

 Graphic Novels and Twaddle